Cooling-off and cancelling unsolicited contracts

 The period is extended to six months if a salesperson:

-• did not provide you with information about the cooling-off period;
+• did not provide information about the cooling-off period;

-• was in breach of other requirements for unsolicited agreements (such as failing to provide a written copy of the agreement or not including required information in the written agreement); or
+• was in breach of any of the requirements for unsolicited consumer agreements (such as failing to provide a written copy of the agreement or not including required information in the written agreement); or

-• supplied goods worth more than $500 or services, other than electricity or gas, during the cooling-off period.
+• supplied goods or services during the cooling-off period.

 Terminating an agreement

-The termination date is considered to be the date on which notice of termination was given/sent/posted.
+A consumer may terminate an agreement orally or in writing.
+The termination date is considered to be the date on which the notice was given or sent by the consumer.

-• written notice has been given but the trader has not received it; and
+• written notice has been given, but the supplier has not received it; or

-• goods or services supplied to you have been wholly or partly consumed/used.
+• goods or services supplied have been wholly or partly consumed or used.

 Related contracts

-If you cancel an unsolicited agreement then any related contract is also cancelled.
+If a consumer cancels an unsolicited consumer agreement, then any related contract or instrument is also void, which means it is also effectively cancelled.

 Example:

-You agree to buy a $900 washing machine from a door-to-door trader, and also sign a separate contract for servicing the washing machine, costing $80.
-This second contract is not covered by the cooling off provisions but if you cool off on the washing machine purchase then the service contract is also cancelled.
+A consumer agrees to buy a $900 washing machine from a door-to-door trader, and also signs a separate agreement for servicing the washing machine, costing $80.
+The second contract is not covered by the cooling-off provisions.
+If the consumer cools off on the washing machine purchase then the service contract is also cancelled.

-If you terminate the agreement, the supplier must promptly return or refund to you any money paid under agreement or a related contract.
+When a consumer cools off, the supplier must promptly return or refund to the consumer any money paid under the agreement or related contract.

-What happens to the goods/services after you terminate the agreement?
+What happens to the goods/services after a consumer cools off?

-If you have not taken reasonable care of the goods, the supplier can seek compensation for depreciated value.
+• If a consumer has not taken reasonable care of the goods, the supplier can seek compensation for depreciated value.

-You do not have to pay compensation for normal use of the goods or circumstances beyond your control.
+• The consumer does not have to pay compensation for normal use of the goods or circumstances beyond the consumer’s control.

-If the supplier does not collect the goods within 30 days of termination, then you can keep them.
+• If the supplier does not collect the goods within 30 days, then the consumer can keep them.

-If you cancel the contract after the cooling-off period and a service has already been provided, you may have to pay for the service.
+• If the agreement is terminated after the cooling-off period and a service has already been provided, the consumer may have to pay for the service.
 Obviously, the service can’t be 'undone' once it has been provided.

 Last modified: